ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

  * Locate the `loginButtonTapped(_:)` IBAction method in the `LoginViewController` class.
  * Inside the method, use `GitHubAPIClient.URLRouter.oath` to create an `NSURL` and initialize a `SFSafariViewController` using the url.
   * *Note:* The safari view controller streamlines the process of directing a user to GitHub by providing easy access to a stripped down version of the Safari web browser.
-  * **Hint:** You will need a reference to the safari view controller from a couple of methods within the `LoginViewController` class.
+  * **Hint:** Import the Safari Services framework to use `SFSafariViewController`.
+Also, you will need a reference to the safari view controller from a couple of methods within the `LoginViewController` class.
  * Present the controller.
  * Run the application to see if your safari view controller is presented when the login button is tapped (Don't bother entering your GitHub credentials yet).
  * Stop the application.